erew123/alltalk_tts/README.md

 - **Standalone/3rd Party support via JSON calls** Can be used with 3rd party applications via JSON calls.

 #### Updates
 The latest build (13 Dec 2023) has had the entire text filtering engine and narration engine rebuilt from scratch.
-It highly complicated how its actually working, but the end result it a much clearer TTS output and much better control over the narrator option and how to handle text that isnt within quotes or asterisks.
+It's highly complicated how its actually working, but the end result it a much clearer TTS output and much better control over the narrator option and how to handle text that isnt within quotes or asterisks.
 Its a highly recommened update, for the improved quality it gives to the TTS output, if nothing else.

 Should you want the older version of the narrator engine+text filtering, I will leave this older copy [here](https://github.com/erew123/alltalk_tts/releases/tag/v1-old-narrator)